mnulghani/devops-batch-4/README.md

-This is a repo, where i will be outting all git commands
+This is a repo, where i will be storing all git commands